cepthomas/SbotALogger/README.md

 # SbotLogger

-Intercepts the console write and copies to a file.
-Adds optional timestamp.
+- Intercepts the console write and copies to a file.
+- Adds optional timestamp.
-Examines the first word to identify as a user supplied category.
+- Examines the first word to identify as a user supplied category.
+These are fixed at four characters to match the log_message(cat, message) function in [SbotCommon](https://github.com/cepthomas/SbotCommon).

-Simple categories by prefacing message with meaningful strings.
-If they appear in `notify_cats`, a dialog is presented.
+- If the category appear in `notify_cats`, a dialog is presented.
 Those in `ignore_cats` are ignored.
+- Displays the stack trace from unhandled exceptions once (assumes you have to go fix your problem before continuing).

 Built for ST4 on Windows and Linux.